-- Minimum age criteria for older person's sheltered accommodation schemes - Minimum age criteria for properties that may be unsuitable for young children, such as duplex flats.
+- Minimum age criteria for older person's sheltered accommodation schemes - Minimum age criteria for properties that may be unsuitable for young children, such as studio flats / bedsits or duplex flats.

 Applicants will normally only be eligible to bid for properties if they meet the applicable age criteria or have a specialist need for the accommodation that cannot be met within available non-age restricted properties.